longturn/freeciv21/docs/Coding/hacking.rst

     GHI       (0,2) (1,2) (3,2)

-The resulting coordinate system is much easier to use than Map coordinates for some operations.
+The resulting coordinate system is much easier to use than map coordinates for some operations.
 These include most internal topology operations (e.g., :code:`normalize_map_pos`, or :code:`whole_map_iterate`) as well as storage (in ``map.tiles`` and savegames, for instance).

-In general, native coordinates can be defined based on this property; the basic Map becomes a continuous (gap-free) cardinally-oriented rectangle when expressed in native coordinates.
+In general, native coordinates can be defined based on this property; the basic map becomes a continuous (gap-free) cardinally-oriented rectangle when expressed in native coordinates.

-Native coordinates can be easily converted to Map coordinates using the :code:`NATIVE_TO_MAP_POS()` function, to index using the code:`native_pos_to_index()` function and to Tile (shortcut) using the :code:`native_pos_to_tile()` function.
+Native coordinates can be easily converted to map coordinates using the :code:`NATIVE_TO_MAP_POS()` function, to index using the code:`native_pos_to_index()` function and to Tile (shortcut) using the :code:`native_pos_to_tile()` function.